Who was Pablo Picasso?

 Others think the sculpture is a long-necked, high-ponytailed woman inspired by Pablo Picasso’s muse Sylvette David, now known as Lydia Corbett.
 At the time of construction of the work, Corbett was a 19-year-old living in Vallauris, France.
 She would often accompany her artist boyfriend as he supplied chairs made from wood, metal, and rope.
 At one time, the boyfriend delivered the chairs to Picasso, who was amazed by Corbett’s long neck and high ponytail.
 Since then, Picasso made many portraits of her.
 At the time, most people thought he was drawing the actress Brigitte Bardot.
 But in fact, he was inspired by [Corbett], the artist’s grandson Olivier Widmaier Picasso told the Chicago Sun-Times in 2014.
 According to the grandson, the Chicago Sculpture was also inspired by Corbett.
 Picasso went on to create 40 works inspired by Corbett.

-Picasso loved the way the creature changed as you viewed from different angles.
+Picasso loved the way the creature changed as you viewed it from different angles.

 The figure has also been associated with the jackal-headed god, Anubis.

 One Col. Jack Reilly, however, was not a fan of the Chicago Picasso.
 His annoyance wasn’t about the artistic work.
 He was Chicago’s director of special events and often staged elaborate receptions for visiting luminaries in the Daley Plaza.
-And with the sculpture taking up much of the space, it seems he had little space left to line up the marching bands as well as military formations.
-Reilly said in the Chicago Tribune,
+And with the sculpture taking up much of the space, it seems he had little space left to line up the marching bands and military formations.
+Reilly said in the Chicago Tribune:

 If it is a bird or an animal, they ought to put it in the zoo.
 If it is art, they ought to put it in the Art Institute.